derek-dchu/awesome-note/interfaces_and_inheritance.md

 * Class
 closest upper class in the inheritance tree.
 If there are more than one class available, there will be a compile error.

+## Marker Interface
+It follows the marker interface pattern used to provide run-time type information about objects.
+It provides a means to associate metadata with a class where the language does not have explicit support for such metadata.